 1. Is your statement prepared on the form provided by the Registrar of Voters?
-Yes 🗆 No 🗖 2.
-Does your statement contain 200 words or less?
-Yes 🗆 No 🗖 3.
-Is your statement free of extra spaces?
-Yes 🗆 No 🗖 4.
+Yes □ No □ 2. (a) Federal & State Offices - Does your statement contain 250 words or less?
+OR Yes □ No □ 2. (b) Local Offices - Does your statement contain 200 words or less?
+3. Is your statement free of extra spaces?
+Yes 🗆 No □ 4.
 With the exception of acronyms, is your statement free of words spelled in all CAPITAL letters?
-Yes 🗆 No 🗖 5.
+Yes □ No □ 5.
 Is your statement free of bold letters or characters?
-Yes 🗆 No 🗆 6.
+Yes □ No □ 6.
 Is your statement free of italicized words?
-Yes 🗆 No 🗆 7.
+Yes □ No □ 7.
 Is your statement free of references, direct or implied, to any other candidate or officeholder?
-Yes 🗆 No 🗖 8.
+Yes □ No □ 8.
 Is your statement free of any references, direct or implied, to any other candidate or officeholder's qualifications, character, or activities?
-Yes 🗆 No 🗖 9.
+Yes □ No □ 9.
 Is your statement free of any reference to your political party affiliation or partisan political activity?
-Yes 🗆 No 🗖 10.
+Yes □ No □ 10.
 Is your statement free of any false information, or information that may be deemed as slanderous or libelous?
-Yes 🗆 No 🗖 11.
-Is your statement limited to your own personal background, education, qualifications, and platform upon which you will run?
-Yes 🗆 No 🗖 12.
+Yes □ No □ 11.Is your statement limited to your own personal background, education, qualifications, and platform upon which you will run?
+Yes □ No □ 12.
 If your statement contains endorsements, do you have documentation to present from the individual(s) or specific organization(s) endorsing you?
-Yes 🗆 No 🗖
+Yes □ No □